deepurich/portfolio/README.md

 ---

 The official blog project is my personal portfolio website built with [Next.js](https://nextjs.org/), [Nextra](https://nextra.site/), [Mantine UI](https://mantine.dev/) and [Section theme](https://section-theme-blog-docs.vercel.app/).
-In my blog, I write articles about Linux, Ubuntu, Raspberry Pi 4, etc.

-You can also start your blog using the Section theme.
-I created a Section theme with Nextra and Mantine UI for the official blog project.
-So everybody could start their blog within less than 5 mint.

 Nextra is a static site generated based on Next.js, and the good part is the vercel team maintains Nextra.